iamontheinet/StreamSets/Transformer_Custom_Scala_Project/README.md

 Create StreamSets Transformer Pipeline
 --------------------------------------

-Since the focus of this tutorial is to illustrate how to import customer jars written in Scala into StreamSets Transformer, we'll keep the pipeline definition itself to a minimum :)
+Since the focus of this tutorial is to illustrate how to import custom jars written in Scala into StreamSets Transformer, we'll keep the pipeline definition itself to a minimum :)

 ![pipeline](images/img9.png)